andrechristikan/ack-nestjs-boilerplate/kafka/README.md

     npm i @nestjs/microservices kafkajs
     ```

 2. Our environment will be a little different.
-We will use `kafka/.env.example`, [Click here to see details](.env.example).
+We will use `kafka/.env.example`, [Click here to see details](.env.example)

-    Replace the env file into root dir
+    Replace the env file with env file root dir

     ```sh
-    cp .env.kafka .env
+    yes | cp -rf .env.kafka .env
     ```

     and then we need to adjust with our env